|

 and coordinating further observations to cover fields missed

 by bad weather and to ensure proper follow-up in specific cases.
+Further development of procedures and construction and maintenance

 of software must also be an important component of the work of